-- Protecting the identity and privacy of survivors, which could include allowing the survivor witness to testify anonymously. - Ensuring the physical safety of survivors, which may include relocating the survivor; allowing the survivor witness to testify virtually via video link; providing police escorts for survivor witnesses to and from court; keeping the survivor and accused offender separated in the courthouse; or holding accused offenders in custody before the final court hearing. - Providing psychological protection, including allowing counselors to accompany the survivor to court, ensuring the survivor is completely informed of what to expect in the courtroom when serving as a witness, and keeping separate waiting rooms for witnesses and defendants. - For child survivor witnesses, in particular, additional accommodations should be made such as prohibiting the defendant from cross-examining the child, using an intermediary to assist the child in providing evidence, closing the court to the public, banning the media during the child's testimony, and reducing the formality of the courtroom where possible.
+- Providing psychological protection, including allowing counselors to accompany the survivor to court, ensuring the survivor is completely informed of what to expect in the courtroom when serving as a witness, and keeping separate waiting rooms for witnesses and defendants. - For child survivor witnesses, in particular, additional accommodations should be made such as prohibiting the defendant from cross-examining the child, using an intermediary to assist the child in providing evidence, closing the court to the public, banning the media during the child's testimony, and reducing the formality of the courtroom where possible.

 Regarding the legal process, survivors who choose to participate in the prosecutorial process as witnesses need additional protection services.
-Lawyers must inform survivors of their rights and role in the criminal proceedings, help them assert their procedural rights, and assist them throughout the entire process.
-Article 6 of the Palermo Protocol outlines some recommended protection measures that governments should implement for survivors of trafficking while they are participating in prosecutorial efforts.
-These include:9
+Lawyers must inform survivors of their rights and role in the criminal proceedings, help them assert their substantive and procedural rights, and assist them throughout the entire process.
+For example, a victim of human trafficking "shall not be criminally liable for any immigration-related offense, prostitution, or any other criminal offense that was a direct result of being trafficked."17 Informing survivors of their rights to immunity can help alleviate their concerns about their irregular immigration status or crimes they might have committed as a trafficking victim.
+Additionally, Article 6 of the Palermo Protocol outlines some recommended protection measures that governments should implement for survivors of trafficking while they are participating in prosecutorial efforts.
+These include:18

-- Protecting the privacy and identity of survivors. - Providing survivors with information on relevant court and administrative proceedings. - Providing survivors with appropriate reintegration assistance to aid their recovery. - Considering age, gender, and special needs of victims when providing assistance such as housing, education, and care. - Providing for the physical safety of survivors. - Ensuring national legislation allows survivors to obtain compensation for damage suffered.
+- Protecting the privacy and identity of survivors - Providing survivors with information on relevant court and administrative proceedings - Providing survivors with appropriate reintegration assistance to aid their recovery - Considering age, gender, and special needs of victims when providing assistance such as housing, education, and care - Providing for the physical safety of survivors - Ensuring national legislation allows survivors to obtain compensation for damage suffered